davidsulc/sensitive_data/README.md

 # SensitiveData

-A library for dealing with sensitive/private/confidential data and the associated leak prevention.
+A library for manipulating sensitive/private/confidential data and avoiding data leaks.

 For a quick overview, take a look at the [Getting Started](getting_started.html) and [Cheatsheet](cheatsheet.html) pages.